SDA-SE/sda-dropwizard-commons/sda-commons-server-auth/README.md

 ![Overview](./docs/Overview.svg)

-The response consists of two parts, the overall `allow` decision and optional object that represents `constraints` to limit data access within the service.
+The response consists of two parts, the overall `allow` decision and optional rules that represents constraints to limit data access within the service.
 The constraints are fully service dependent and MUST be applied when querying the database or filtering received data.